 When does a specific ensemble practice?

-All ensemble schedules are found through the University-managed website, Self Service, and are catalogued under the prefix MUEN.
+All ensemble schedules are found through the University-managed website, Self Service, and are cataloged under the prefix MUEN.
 Prospective students may access Self Service without a password by entering through the “Prospective Students” portal.

 What types of Music Appreciation courses are offered?

 For students interested in completing their Humanities and Arts System General Education Requirement with a music class, there are several options.
-Some of the most popular are Music Literature I (World Music); History of Country Music; Music Appreciation; and Blues, Jazz, and Rock.
+Some of the most popular are Music Literature I (World Music); History of Country Music; Music Appreciation; and Blues, Jazz and Rock.